neelesh2k/beautiful-jekyll/aboutme.md

 ---
 layout: page
 ---
-Hey!
-I'm Neelesh, and am currently doing my final year at College of Engineering Guindy majoring in Industrial Engineering.

-Data Science Intern   .
-Front-End Developer  .
-Graphic Designer   .
-Tech Geek  .
-Sport Aficionado

 **About Me**
 ------------

 * * * * *

-I am a pre-final year student, pursuing Bachelor of Engineering (B.E) focused in Industrial Engineering at the College of Engineering Guindy, Anna University.
+I am a final year student, pursuing Bachelor of Engineering (B.E) focused in Industrial Engineering at the College of Engineering Guindy, Anna University.
 I am an aspiring Data scientist, a front-end web developer, a graphic designer and a blogger. \